Spirulina (dietary supplement): Biological nature

-Arthospira species are free-floating, filamentous cyanobacteria characterized by cylindrical, multicellular trichomes in an open left-handed helix.
+Arthrospira species are free-floating, filamentous cyanobacteria characterized by cylindrical, multicellular trichomes in an open left-handed helix.
 They occur naturally in tropical and subtropical lakes with high pH and high concentrations of carbonate and bicarbonate.
 A. platensis occurs in Africa, Asia, and South America, whereas A. maxima is confined to Central America.
 Most cultivated spirulina is produced in open-channel raceway ponds, with paddle wheels used to agitate the water.

 Spirulina thrives at a pH around 8.5 and above and a temperature around 30 C. They are autotrophic, and do not need a living energy or organic carbon source.

-Potential species differences
+Taxonomy

 The species A. maxima and A. platensis were once classified in the genus Spirulina.
 The common name, spirulina, refers to the dried biomass of A. platensis, which belongs to photosynthetic bacteria that cover the groups Cyanobacteria and Prochlorophyta.
 Scientifically, a distinction exists between spirulina and the genus Arthrospira, for which the two species were originally proposed.
 Species of Arthrospira have been isolated from alkaline brackish and saline waters in tropical and subtropical regions.
 Among the various species included in the genus Arthrospira, A. platensis is the most widely distributed and is mainly found in Africa, but also in Asia.
 The term "spirulina" (without italicizing and usually without capitalization) remains in use for historical reasons.

+In 2019 it was found that the cultivated species differ too much from the type species of Arthospira to be in the genus, necessitating another batch of renaming to Limnospira to reflect biological reality.

 Historical use

-Spirulina was a food source for the Aztecs and other Mesoamericans until the 16th century; the harvest from Lake Texcoco in Mexico and subsequent sale as cakes were described by one of Cortés's soldiers.
+Spirulina was a food source for the Aztecs and other Mesoamericans until the 16th century; the harvest from Lake Texcoco in Mexico and subsequent sale as cakes were described by one of Cortés' soldiers.
 The Aztecs called it tecuitlatl.

 Spirulina was found in abundance at Lake Texcoco by French researchers in the 1960s, but no reference to its use by the Aztecs as a daily food source was made after the 16th century, probably because of the draining of the surrounding lakes for agriculture and urban development.
-The topic of tecuitlatl, which was discovered in 1520, was not mentioned again until 1940, when the Belgian phycologist Pierre Dangeard mentioned a cake called dihe consumed by the Kanembu tribe, who harvest it from Lake Chad in the African nation of Chad.
-Dangeard studied the dihe samples and found it to be a dried puree of the spring form of the blue-green algae from the lake.
+The topic of tecuitlatl, which was discovered in 1520, was not mentioned again until 1940, when the Belgian phycologist Pierre Dangeard mentioned a cake called dihe consumed by the Kanembu people, who harvest it from Lake Chad in the African nation of Chad.
+Dangeard studied the dihe samples and found it to be a dried purée of the spring form of the blue-green algae from the lake.
 The dihe is used to make broths for meals, and also sold in markets.
 The spirulina is harvested from small lakes and ponds around Lake Chad.

 During 1964 and 1965, the botanist Jean Leonard confirmed that dihe is made up of spirulina, and later studied a bloom of algae in a sodium hydroxide production facility.
 As a result, the first systematic and detailed study of the growth requirements and physiology of spirulina was performed as a basis for establishing large-scale production in the 1970s.